top of page

 Supported by JFSP

-The Joint Fire Science Program (JFSP) is an interagency research, development, and applications partnership.
+The Joint Fire Science Program (JFSP) is an interagency research, development, and applications partnership that is the national collaboration of all 15 Fire Science Exchange Networks.
 The JFSP provides funding for scientific studies associated with managing wildland fuels, fires, and fire-impacted ecosystems to respond to emerging needs of policymakers, managers, and practitioners.

 Have a question related to fire science or management?